ubiai-incorporated/LLM/Tutorials/Youtube/README.md

 ---
 ## 📌 Fine-Tuning Qwen2.5 VL for Document Information Extraction
-Learn how to fine-tune Qwen2.5 VL to extract structured information from documents.
+If you want to take document information extraction to the next level, this tutorial shows you how to fine-tune the Qwen2.5 VL model.
+This version is even more powerful, and in this video, we’ll teach you how to make it better at pulling useful data from large documents.

 **Coming Soon!**